OFS/opae-sdk/platforms/afu_top_ifc_db/README.md

 - **vector**: Boolean [optional (defaults to false)]

-  When true, the module argument is a vector of multiple instances of the argument.
+  When true, the module port is a vector of multiple instances of the port.
 For example, local-memory banks may be passed as a vector of memory interfaces.
 The minimum and maximum number of entries is specified using min-entries and max-entries.

 - **min-entries**: Integer [optional (defaults to 1), must be > 0]

-  For vector arguments, the minimum number of instances required by the AFU.
+  For vector ports, the minimum number of instances required by the AFU.

 - **max-entries**: Integer [optional (defaults to infinite), must be > min-entries]

-  For vector arguments, the maximum number of instances accepted by the AFU.
+  For vector ports, the maximum number of instances accepted by the AFU.

 - **default-entries**: Integer [optional, no default]